Fresh Eggs From Rebekahs

 Fresh eggs on muslin

-Some people will argue that there’s no difference in taste, while others say that farm fresh eggs simply taste better.
+Some people will argue that there’s no difference in taste, while others say that farm-fresh eggs simply taste better.
 Maybe it’s just the comfort of knowing where your egg is coming from that makes them taste better?

-Whatever you decide, you will certainly notice a difference in texture between the two.
-The texture of store-bought eggs is far runnier, and the yolk breaks easier than fresh eggs.
-For those of you that prefer their eggs cooked over easy, fresh eggs are the way to go.
+Whatever you decide, you’ll certainly notice a difference in texture between the two.
+The texture of store-bought eggs is far runnier, and the yolk breaks more easily than that of fresh eggs.
+For those of you who prefer their eggs cooked over easy, fresh eggs are the way to go.
+The same holds true for the differences in the color of the yolk.
+Farm-fresh eggs have a darker yellow appearance than those that are bought from the store.

 Fresh Eggs Have Different Nutritional Value

+This one might surprise you, but farm-fresh eggs have a different nutritional value than eggs that are bought from the grocery store.
 They’ve been found to contain less cholesterol and saturated fats and have a higher percentage of Vitamins A, D, and E, along with omega-3’s.
-In other words, they contain less of the bad stuff and more of the things that you are needing.
+In other words, they contain less of the bad stuff and more of the things that you need.

 Now you may wonder why that is, and it’s like we’ve been saying.
-Fresh eggs are usually laid by a hen that is able to run around, peck for insects, and get plenty of exercising, while eggs from the store are far more likely to come from hens that were cooped up in cages.
+Fresh eggs are usually laid by a hen that can run around, peck for insects, and get plenty of exercise, while eggs from the store are far more likely to come from hens that were cooped up in cages.
+Think about how healthy you would be, being cooped up all day and being fed unnatural food.
+It’s like this: the healthier the bird, the healthier the eggs that they produce.

 Baking Comparisons